analogsenses/source/source/_posts/2015-06-15-the-atp-world-tour-re-launches-flagship-website-and-fixes-exactly-nothing.markdown

 All this goes to show is there are no shortcuts to doing great work.
 Responsive design is hard, but the ATP has no excuse.
 This is not a couple guys in a basement we’re talking about, it’s a major conglomerate that moves hundreds of millions of dollars around every year.
 They can afford it.
 This half-assed attempt is embarrassing to watch, and all the PR-speak in the world won’t fix it.

-That, in 2015, a major sports website can’t even get the basics of responsive design right is appalling.
+That, in 2015, a major sport’s website can’t even get the basics of responsive design right is appalling.
 That it comes right on the heels of a major redesign is quite simply inexcusable.